This page provides help with the most common questions about ITSM. Are you ready for this journey?

 The Single Point of Contact (SPOC) is an interface to simplify communication between end-users and IT staff or other internal departments.
 You can think of it as an employee portal where the employee can report any issue or request any service from the catalogue.
 The employee has no difficulty finding out whom to contact when they need help.
 Whatever their query is, they can address it via the SPOC.
 The concept of SPOC is closely related to a service desk.
 Modern service desks usually offer web-based employee self-service portals.
 This way the recording of requests is linked to a system where issues are tracked and resolved.
 This streamlines communication and ensures excellent user experience.

 Incident Management (IM) is a set of processes to identify and correct incidents that hinder business services.
 The nature of the incident is considered in terms of its potential threat to the organization’s assets and operations, that consequently trigger end-users being frustrated, isolated and unproductive, and ultimately resentful towards IT.
 IM facilitates resolving those unplanned events and disruptions faster by detecting and recording incident details and prioritizing them in terms of urgency and impact in order to restore the business to operational normalcy as quickly as possible.
-Thus, IM functionality is both critical and highly efficacious for improving end-user experience and avoiding losses, minimising adverse impact.
+Thus, IM functionality is both critical and highly efficacious for improving end-user experience and avoiding losses, minimizing adverse impact.

 Problem Management (PM) is closely linked with incident management.
 Unlike the latter, the purpose of problem management is to identify the root cause of the issues and help to correct them to avoid similar problems in the future.
 In other words, the main goal is to reduce the likelihood of repetitive errors by finding potential causes of incidents.
 In this case, problems represent the causes of incidents requiring investigation and analysis, while incidents affect users or business processes to be further resolved.
 Implementation of PM functionality enhances overall service quality, cuts downtime in issue resolution, helps find permanent solutions to incidents, and increases end-user productivity as well as business satisfaction.

-Request Management (RM) is a key module for every organization, not only related to the IT sector but also in other business areas, regardless of industry.
+Service Request Management (SRM) is a key module for every organization, not only related to the IT sector but also in other business areas, regardless of industry.
 Having all kinds of different requests without any suitable system can cause chaos and disorganization.
 RM functionality provides a clear path for service requests consisting of software installations and hardware requirements.
-Besides, there are also the tools and processes included that enable users to submit requests, assign the responsibility, track the actual request’s status, and communicate with stakeholders while collecting valuable feedback.
-All the above aids to save your time, maintain team efficiency, streamline automation of repetitive tasks, and improve communication with stakeholders which all contribute to business success.
+Besides, there are also the tools and processes included that enable users to submit requests, assign responsibility, track the actual request’s status, and communicate with stakeholders while collecting valuable feedback.
+All the above aids to save time, maintain team efficiency, streamline the automation of repetitive tasks, and improve communication with stakeholders which all contribute to business success.

-Change Management is a standardized set of procedures outlining how to make a change seamlessly from the existing state of affairs to a new one without interfering with the workflow and causing potential harm and trouble.
+Change Enablement also called Change Management is a standardized set of procedures outlining how to make a change seamlessly from the existing state of affairs to a new one without interfering with the workflow and causing potential harm and trouble.
 These changes can include releasing new services and solutions or updating those that already exist.
 The foundation stone of change management is balancing between the inherent risks of the change and the need for speed.
 The major aim is to handle the impact of change by balancing the foregoing factors, so that the rollout is secured with seamless continuity, efficiently meeting business needs.

-A Configuration Management Database guarantees your IT infrastructure gets a perfectly mapped framework in order to have greater visibility and control over the IT assets and their distribution.
+A Service Configuration Management Database guarantees your IT infrastructure gets a perfectly mapped framework in order to have greater visibility and control over the IT assets and their distribution.
 This framework helps to have up-to-date information on IT components and their relationships that consequently influence services.
 The scope of configuration management covers every component that demands management to deliver an IT service.
 The benefit of the CMDB approach is to avoid issues that may occur when software and hardware systems are not properly configured.
 Configuration management is all about prevention, investing today can save very costly issues tomorrow.

 A Knowledge Base (KB) is one single point of an organized collection of data.
 Unlike a database which traditionally represents a scheme with data and numbers in tables, a knowledge database has been shaped into a more naturally organized collection of data and information that is closer to how the human brain organizes information in general.
 In a KB information is not only data as such, but also its web of categories, subcategories, and their interrelations.
 A good knowledge base is a self-serviced library acting like an encyclopedia containing different formats of information such as articles, tutorials, videos, manuals, or FAQs which are organized into related categories and folders.
 By doing so, end users have easy access to valuable knowledge 24/7 without having to contact anybody.
 KB functionality encourages users to solve issues independently and more efficiently which also has saved costs, avoiding hiring extra staff for this kind of support.